 Suppose you want to get the Namibia Health Questionnaire.
-In that case, you will have to provide specific information about yourself, where you will stay and which places you will visit in the country, and your medical status within the 14 days before your trip.
-Even though it will not be necessary to take the COVID-19 PCR Test for this document, you will have to present a negative result to immigration authorities.
+In that case, you will have to provide specific information about yourself, where you will stay and which places you will visit in the country and your medical status within the 14 days before your trip.
+Even though it will not be necessary to take the COVID-19 PCR Test for this document, you will have to present a negative result as well as proof of health insurance to immigration authorities.

 Visit the application page to complete the Namibia Health Questionnaire.

 Once you submit your application form, our outstanding team will process your request.
 When it is ready, you will receive your document in your email inbox.
 Remember to print and sign it for your trip.

 Visit the FAQs below to view the quarantine rules for Namibia.

 Selfie holding the physical credit card used for the transaction.
 Only the last 4 digits of the credit card must be visible in the picture.
 Only one image if needed per order. (if applicable)